-The 2012 Deed of Trust, the First Extension, and the Second Extension have been recorded in the office of the Register of Deeds of New Hanover County, North Carolina (the "County").
-The Third Extension will be recorded in the office of the Register of Deeds of the County upon the execution and delivery of the 2023A Bonds.
-Certain of the liens created by the Deed of Trust are currently insured by a title insurance policy issued by Old Republic National Title Insurance Company (the "Original 2012 Title Insurance Policy") with respect to the Operations Center, Fire Station No. 8, Fire Station No. 9, the Masonboro Fire Station, the Seagate Fire Station, and the Command Center.
+The City's police Command Center, located on South College Road in the City, was previously included among the sites constituting the Premises, but was released from the lien created by the Deed of Trust on April 2, 2024 in accordance with the Partial Release and the terms and conditions with respect to the release of a portion of the Premises set forth in the Deed of Trust (as more fully described under "-Release of Premises" below).
+The 2012 Deed of Trust, the First Extension, the Second Extension, the Third Extension, the Fourth Extension and the Partial Release have been recorded in the office of the Register of Deeds of New Hanover County, North Carolina (the "County").
+Certain of the liens created by the Deed of Trust are currently insured by a title insurance policy issued by Old Republic National Title Insurance Company (the "Original 2012 Title Insurance Policy") with respect to the Operations Center, Fire Station No. 8, Fire Station No. 9, the Masonboro Fire Station, and the Seagate Fire Station.
 The lien on the Cinema Drive and Shipyard Fire Stations is insured by the Original 2012 Title Insurance Policy pursuant to an endorsement thereto.
 The lien on the Public Safety Training Facility and Firing Range is insured by a separate title insurance policy issued by Old Republic National Title Insurance Company and obtained in connection with the execution and delivery of the 2020B Bonds and the execution of the Second Extension of 2012 Deed of Trust.
 The lien on the Riverlights Fire Station is insured by a separate title insurance policy issued by Chicago Title Insurance Company and obtained in connection with the execution and delivery of the 2023A Bonds and the execution of the Third Extension.
+The lien on the Northern Downtown Campus is insured by a separate title insurance policy issued by Chicago Title Insurance Company and obtained in connection with the execution and delivery of the 2023B Bond, the 2023C Bonds and the 2023D Bonds and the execution of the Fourth Extension.